blin-1/assessment/README.md

 CI extras

 The workflow runs a matrix across Java 21 and Java 23 to validate both the target bytecode level (21) and the developer/runtime (23).
 Artifacts produced by each matrix cell are retained for 7 days and named with the Java version for easy retrieval.

-If you'd like different retention, additional matrix axes (OS, Maven versions), or artifact promotion steps, tell me and I can add them.